g-l-i-t-c-h-o-r-s-e/H.L.M.M/README.md

 · Drag and Drop file input support, you can also drag a folder into the sound browser window now<br>
 · The FFplay window size and location is remembered when you switch out/load a new video<br>
 · You can apply an seperate audio filter to each individual audio file in the filterchain<br>
-· Preview Audio files by double right clicking, select them by double left clicking · FREE OPEN SOURCE SOFTWARE<br>
+· Preview Audio files by double right clicking, select them by double left clicking<br>
+· FREE OPEN SOURCE SOFTWARE<br>

 # TO DO